Agile Testing Quadrants: Technology-Facing Tests That Support the Team (Q1) | David Tzemach

 The first quadrant (Q1) is associated with automated testing and covers test types like unit tests, component tests, and API testing.
 This quadrant is essential to the overall development cycle because it allows the team to test the internal quality of their code.

-The tests associated with Q1 help the team gain a deeper understanding of their code, what needs to be done and how to design for maximum efficiency.
+The tests associated with Q1 help the team understand their code, what needs to be done, and how to design for maximum efficiency.
 Moreover, running unit, component and integration tests helps the team focus on one user story at a time and use the simplest development approach that can possibly work.

-The use of Q1 tests is vital in the Agile environment, but in order to maximize their efficiency, the team should use TDD as a development approach, as it forces programmers to really understand the behavior of their code as they write the tests that will approve it.
+The use of Q1 tests is vital in the Agile environment.
+Still, to maximize their efficiency, the team should use TDD as a development approach, as it forces programmers to understand the behaviour of their code as they write the tests that will approve it.